- Case Study

 The steam peeled skin is separated using centrifugal force inside the TOMRA DPS and avoids the need for brush separators and water.
 From a drum that rotates at high speed, the peel waste flows to the Bredel hose pump, which transfers the material to the food processor’s storage location.

-Bredel, crucially, minimizes downtime and maintenance while handling steamed vegetable skin waste which contains high concentrations of solids, dirt, grit and sand.
+Bredel, crucially, minimises downtime and maintenance while handling steamed vegetable skin waste which contains high concentrations of solids, dirt, grit and sand.
 This makes the peel slurry not only viscous, but abrasive.

 Eamonn Cullen, Market Manager Peeling at TOMRA Food, says Bredel plays a key role in TOMRA’s sustainable solution for an efficient, reliable and profitable potato peeling solution.